yiruiliu110/ConditionalVI/README.md

 model.output()
 ```
-See [the tutorial](https://github.com/yiruiliu110/ConditionalVI/blob/master/tutorial/train_hdp_catvi.md) for more details.
+See /tutorial/train_hdp_catvi.md for more details.

 ## Requirements